Top 10 Best Ballet Variations for Every Dancer

 How can I manage my nerves before a performance?

-Managing nerves before a performance can be greatly accomplished by practicing relaxation techniques like deep breathing and visualization.
-Connecting with the audience through eye contact can also help ease your anxiety.
+Practice relaxation techniques like deep breathing and visualization to manage nerves before a performance.
+Making eye contact with the audience can also help ease anxiety.

 Rating